-- 11. De-emphasize the common question, "Who has the best LD program?"
-Instead, emphasize that IECs strive to present schools, colleges, and/or programs that are the best match for the student. - 12.
-Emphasize that the ultimate decision for school/college/program admission rests with the institution, is outside the IEC's scope of influence, and that the results cannot be guaranteed. - 13.
-Help students build a realistic selection list. - 14.
-Help students and families consider all appropriate educational options, including tutoring, counseling, summer programs, gap year, post-secondary learning alternative programs, and specialized schools/ colleges exclusively for students with learning disabilities. - 15.
-Be cognizant that the school/college/program advising process is the same for all students, those with and without disabilities.
-Maintain relevant knowledge and share with parents and students all pertinent aspects of school/college selection, including but not limited to: accreditation status, standardized tests requirements, admission requirements, admission plans (RD, EA, ED, Rolling, and Open), campus climate, size, sports, fine and performing arts, academic programs, social opportunities, learning supports, and financial aid packages. - 16.
-Help parents understand financial aid opportunities for college students with learning disabilities, specifically the impact of reduced course loads on financial aid packages, or refer the family to an appropriate financial expert. - 17.
-Prepare students and families for issues surrounding the transition from high school to college, i.e. self-advocacy skills, when, where, and how to disclose a disability, working effectively with the college disability support office, rights and responsibilities as a student with a disability entering college. - 18.
-Prepare families for the transition from middle to high school, including learning to self-advocate, working with the learning center, becoming more independent, organization, placement tests. - 19.
-Help students and families understand how the education process for students with disabilities in college is different from K-12, i.e. there are no Individualized Education Plans (IEPs) in college. - 20.
-Help families distinguish between IDEA and ADA in secondary and post-secondary settings.
+- 12. Emphasize that the ultimate decision for college/program admission rests with the institution, is outside the IEC's scope of influence, and that the results cannot be guaranteed. - 13.
+Help students build a balanced college list. - 14.
+Assist students and families with assessing whether they are completing the steps while in high school to be ready to be successful in college.
+Additionally, help students and families consider all appropriate educational options, including tutoring, counseling, executive function coaching, summer programs, gap year, post-secondary learning alternative programs, transition programs and specialized schools/colleges exclusively for students with learning disabilities. - 15.
+Be cognizant that the college/program advising process is the same for all students, those with and without disabilities.
+Maintain relevant knowledge and share with parents and students all pertinent aspects of college selection, including but not limited to: accreditation status, standardized testing requirements, admission requirements, admission plans (RD, EA, ED, rolling, and open), campus climate, size, diversity of student body, sports, fine and performing arts, academic programs, social opportunities, learning supports, and financial aid packages. - 16.
+Help parents understand financial aid opportunities and complexities for college students with learning differences, specifically the impact of reduced course loads on financial aid packages or refer the family to an appropriate financial expert. - 17.
+Explain that some college learning support programs involve additional fees. - 18.
+Prepare students and families for issues surrounding the transition from high school to college, i.e., self-advocacy skills, when, where, and how to disclose a disability, working effectively with the college disability support office, rights and responsibilities as a student with a disability entering college. - 19.
+Help students and families understand how the education process for students with disabilities in college is different from K-12, including but not limited to the fact that there are no Individualized Education Plans (IEPs) in college. - 20.
+Help families distinguish between IDEA and ADA in secondary and post-secondary settings. - Work with students and families to connect with and evaluate college disability support services offices/learning centers on college campuses as part of the college research process.

-Working with Schools and Programs
+Working with Colleges and Programs

-- 1. Possess a thorough understanding of the philosophy, culture, attributes inherent in each school/college/program recommended to the student and family. - 2.
-Except in highly unusual situations, only recommend schools/colleges/programs you have visited. - 3.
-Know and adhere to IECA's requirements for the number of yearly visits to LD schools/colleges/programs. - 4.
-Collaborate with and seek advice from other IECs who have experience with a particular school/college/program when necessary. - 5.
-Maintain a strong familiarity with a broad range of schools/colleges/programs and the learning supports they offer. - 6.
-Make regular visits to the schools/colleges/programs and their disability support services offices/learning centers. - 7.
-Be cognizant of the changes that may have occurred at the school/college/program or its disability support services office since the last visit, and whether one's knowledge is current enough to make a recommendation.
+- 1. Possess a thorough understanding of the philosophy, culture, and attributes inherent in each college/program recommended to the student and family. - 2.
+Except in highly unusual situations, only recommend colleges/programs you have visited OR have researched or learned about via colleagues and other professionals. - 3.
+Know and adhere to IECA's requirements for the number of yearly visits to colleges and LD programs. - 4.
+Collaborate with and seek advice from other IECs who have experience with a particular college/program when necessary. - 5.
+Maintain a strong familiarity with a broad range of colleges/programs and the learning supports they offer. - 6.
+Make regular visits to the colleges/programs and their disability support services offices/ learning centers. - 7.
+Be cognizant of the changes that may have occurred at the college/program or its disability support services office since the last visit, and whether one's knowledge is current enough to make a recommendation. - 8.
+Maintain an open, respectful, collaborative relationship with the admission office and disability support/learning center staff.